Training in Higher Discriminating Awareness

 If we speak of the obscurations preventing liberation as basically our ignorance or unawareness of voidness and the disturbing emotions and attitudes that come from that and the legacies from our previous unawareness that cause this to recur, then the obscurations that prevent omniscience refers to the habits of that unawareness.
 The habits are what causes things to appear as if they were truly existent or solidly existent – they go with the unawareness itself, where you grasp at it and believe it to exist in the way that it appears.

-To get rid of both these sets of obscuration we need this discriminating awareness of voidness to get rid of our unawareness.
+To get rid of both these sets of obscurations we need this discriminating awareness of voidness to get rid of our unawareness.
 And we need this in conjunction with the methods.
 Just sitting and gaining this discriminating awareness by itself is not sufficient.

 (43) This is because discriminating awareness lacking methods as well as methods lacking discriminating awareness have been said still to be bondage.
 Therefore, never abandon having both.

-If we have just this discriminating awareness of voidness, but we don’t actually involve ourself with methods of helping others and actually help others, then that just remains intellectual knowledge.
+If we have just this discriminating awareness of voidness, but we don’t actually involve ourselves with methods of helping others and actually help others, then that just remains intellectual knowledge.
 We don’t actually apply it in a practical way.
 And in order for that discriminating awareness to get deeper and deeper, we need some positive force behind it; otherwise we’re not able to really get deeper insights.
 That discriminating awareness by itself, if we just approach it in a very dry way, without actually doing anything to build up positive energy, it’s not going to get deep enough.

 Similarly “methods lacking discriminating awareness.”
-In other words, if we just try to help others as much as possible, but without that discriminating awareness in terms of what’s appropriate, what’s inappropriate, how do they exist, how do we exist, and so on, then we can easily have our help degenerate into a big ego-trip and that also is not going to bring liberation or enlightenment.
+In other words, if we just try to help others as much as possible, but without that discriminating awareness in terms of what’s appropriate, what’s inappropriate, how do they exist, how do we exist, and so on, then we can easily have our help degenerate into a big ego trip and that also is not going to bring liberation or enlightenment.
 So, in either case it’s “said still to be bondage.”
 We need both; it says “never abandon having both.”

 Then what actually is this division between discriminating awareness and methods?
 Atisha elaborates this in the next two verses: